jadf9010/SSH-key-connecting-bitbucket/README.md

 > ssh-add -K ~/.ssh/[your-private-key]
 > ssh-add -K ~/.ssh/id_rsa

+**This command use the -K parameter that allow store the private key in the keychain in MAC**

 ## Configure SSH for Git Hosting Server

 Add the following text to `.ssh/config` (`.ssh` should be found